01 — What a Bad Money Habit Really Is

 Location-based habits require location-based redesign.
 If walking past a specific store reliably triggers an impulse purchase, change your route.
 This sounds obvious but is rarely done because we frame it as avoidance rather than environment engineering.
 It is not avoidance — it is removing the cue from your environment, which is the cleanest possible intervention in the habit loop.

-05 — Why Most Advice Fails
+05 — Why Mindset Advice Usually Fails

 SpendTrak — Behavioral Finance